KMVU-DT: News operation

 In 2006, the station began broadcasting Fox 26 First at Ten, a 10 o'clock local news program produced by KMVU competitor KOBI-TV.
 The newscast is currently anchored by Shellye Leggette, with meteorologist Matt Jordan handling weather.

 On January 10, 2011, KMVU launched a new morning news program called Fox 26 Morning News Live at Seven.
-The newscast is currently anchored by Blakely McHugh and Kyle Aevermann.
+The newscast was last anchored by Blakely McHugh and Kyle Aevermann.

-Only a 10 p.m. newscast is produced and aired on the weekends.
-It is anchored by Madison Laberge and weather forecaster Nicole Constantino.
+Only a 10 p.m. newscast was produced and aired on the weekends.
+It was anchored by Madison Laberge and weather forecaster Nicole Constantino.

+KMVU announced it would end local newscasts on December 29, 2023, with the 7 a.m. slot being replaced by The People's Court and the 10 p.m. half hour slot being replaced by Two and a Half Men.

+KMVU announced the return of local newscasts titled Fox 26 First News at 10 on June 9, 2025, for the first time since December 29, 2023, replacing Suits on weekdays, and other programming on weekends.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Analog-to-digital conversion

-KMVU shut down its analog signal, over UHF channel 26, on February 17, 2009, the original target date in which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
+KMVU shut down its analog signal, over UHF channel 26, on February 17, 2009, the original target date on which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
 The station's digital signal relocated from its pre-transition UHF channel 27 to channel 26.